Landslide mitigation: Draining techniques

 Drainage systems reduce the water level inside a potentially unstable hillside, which leads to reduction in pore water pressures in the ground and an increase in the shear strength within the slope.
-The reduction in pore pressure by drainage can be achieved by shallow and/or deep drains, depending on hillside morphology, the kinematics of movement predicted and the depth of creep surfaces.
+Shallow and/or deep drains can reduce the pore pressure, depending on hillside morphology, the kinematics of movement predicted and the depth of creep surfaces.
 Usually, shallow drainage is adopted where the potential hillside movement is shallow, affecting a depth of 5-6m.
 Where there are deeper slippage surfaces, deep drainage must be introduced, but shallow drainage systems may also be installed, with the aim of running off surface water.

 Shallow drainage

 Shallow drainage is facilitated through trenches.
 Traditional drainage trenches are cut in an unbroken length and filled with highly permeable, granular, draining material.

 Shallow drainage trenches may also be equipped with geocomposites.
 The scarped sides of the trenches are covered with geocomposite panels.
 The bottom of the trenches houses a drainage tube placed in continuity to the geocomposite canvas.